BlackJar72/CavernsOfEvil/README.md

 The one design element that is really unnecessary is the shock/wound dual health system.
 This would be great in an RPG, where you spend more time exploring, take damage less frequently and have less healing.
 I would absolutely use it a something like a "scrolls-like" (which I'd like to make).
-However, you take damage and heal so frequently in this game that the wound meter becomes irrelevant as you never die from wounds, only shock.
+However, you take damage and heal so frequently in this game that the wound meter becomes relevant as you never die from wounds, only shock.

 ## About the Code